bkuhlmann/archiver/README.md

     git clone https://github.com/bkuhlmann/archiver.git
     cd archiver

+## Usage

+Type the following from the command line to run:

+    bin/run

+Running the `bin/run` script will present the following options:

+    s: Setup current machine.
+    b: Backup to remote server.
+    c: Clean backups (enforces backup limit).
+    q: Quit/Exit.

+The options prompt can be skipped by passing the desired option directly to the `bin/run` script.
+For example, executing `bin/run s` will perform setup for the current machine.

+### Configuration

 Applying machine-specific settings is required prior to performing a backup.
 The shell script (see Usage section below for details) will install templates to get you started but will require further customization.
 The following is a breakdown of each setting file and how to use it: